maelys-mcardle/snowflake/docs/file-format.md

 Snowflake programs are stored in ASCII.
 UTF-8 is not supported with the included interpreter implementation.

+## Comments

+Anything that follows `;;` on a line is treated as a comment and ignored.
+These comments may not be displayed in an interpreter.

 ## Instructions

 Each line is one instruction.
+Empty lines are acceptable.
+Lines with only a comment are also acceptable.

 Depending on the instruction, lines in Snowflake have the following format: